onap/integration/test/mocks/datafilecollector-testharness/mr-sim/README.md

 TC1500 - 700 ME, SFTP, 1MB files, 100 files per event, 35 events per poll, simulating 25h backlog of decreasing number of outdated files and then 20 event polls every 15min for 1h

-Changing the first digit in tc number will change the test case to run FTPES instead.
+Changing the first digit in tc number will change the test case to run FTPES or HTTP instead.
 Eg. TC201 is FTPES version of TC101.

-TC2XX is same as TC1XX but with FTPES
+TC2XX is same as TC1XX but with FTPES, TC3XX is same as TC1XX but with HTTP

 TC6XX is same as TC5XX but with FTPES